 Failure to appear for a court date can aggravate the charges against you.
 We understand that sometimes there are legitimate excuses for missing court.
 If you missed your court date or you’ve already been charged for skipping bail in Northern Virginia, you might be anxious about what to do next.

-A knowledgeable criminal defense attorney serving Manassas, Fairfax County, and Prince William County would be able to guide and advise you accordingly.
+A knowledgeable criminal defense attorney serving Fairfax, Fairfax County, and Prince William County would be able to guide and advise you accordingly.
 You need an attorney who will not only defend your rights in the failure to appear charge but also for the original charge.
-Call (703) 223-8710 today for a free consultation.
+Call (703) 223-8883 today for a free consultation.